senrepo/RoadsideAssistance/README.md

         * No content (Http 204) for successful operation

     Acceptance Criteria
-        * Customer should be able to update his location and make it available in the assistants pool
+        * Assistant should be able to update his location and make it available in the assistants pool

 ## Technical Design
     API Layer